walles/cleverdrawer/README.md

 It then uses that information to sort everything launchable with the things you launch most often first.

-# TODO Before Installing on Johan's Phone
-* Launch app when clicked

 # TODO Before Getting Beta Testers
+* Remove app from running apps after launching
 * Adjust number of columns
 * Add [Crashlytics crash reporting](https://fabric.io/kits/android/crashlytics/install)
 * Point Timber logs to Crashlytics